tmh-mjolner/dk-core/README.md

 # Meetings
 Meetings are every odd week on mondays 15:00 - 16:00, be sharp or not.
 Meetings are kindly hosted by MedCom at hl7@rooms.medcom.dk.
 Either use something like Pexip/Skype or use your browser and point it at https://rooms.medcom.dk/

+Don't submit a PIN code, as it is not needed.